page-xia/go-webview2/README.md

 go run ./cmd/demo
 ```

-This will use go-winloader to load an embedded copy of WebView2Loader.dll.
+This will use ns-winloader to load an embedded copy of WebView2Loader.dll.
 If you want, you can also provide a newer version of WebView2Loader.dll in the DLL search path and it should be picked up instead.
 It can be acquired from the WebView2 SDK (which is permissively licensed.)